Discretionary Awards: funding outside of Wellcome’s schemes and funding calls

 - contract research organisations

-If you need to carry out clinical research using NHS patients or facilities, we will cover some of the research costs.
+If you need to carry out clinical research in the UK using NHS patients or facilities, we will cover some of the costs.

-Annex A of the guidelines for attributing the costs of health and social care research and development (AcoRD) sets out the costs we cover, and which costs should be funded through the Department of Health and Social Care in England, or its equivalent in Northern Ireland, Scotland and Wales.
-If you're based in the Republic of Ireland, we would expect you to adhere to the spirit of these principles.
+Annex A of the guidelines for attributing the costs of health and social care research and development (AcoRD) sets out the costs we cover in the UK, and which costs should be funded through the Department of Health and Social Care in England, or its equivalent in Northern Ireland, Scotland and Wales.
+If you're based in the Republic of Ireland, we expect you to adhere to the spirit of these principles.

 - survey and data collection, including communication and data collection services and any associated costs such as essential field materials, travel costs and language translation services